 The Burrillville School Department is committed to the health and wellness of all its students.
 We encourage parents to send healthy lunches and snacks for their children daily.

-Due to allergies, all classrooms at Levy are designated "Peanut Free."
-Please send in peanut-free snacks to school.
-However, peanut and tree nut products MAY be brought for lunch.
-There is a designated table in the cafeteria for "peanut free" lunches to be consumed.
+Due to allergies, the Austin T. Levy is designated "Peanut Free."
+Please send in peanut-free snacks to school and lunch.
+There is a designated table in the cafeteria for "peanut free" lunches to be consumed as an extra precaution.
 We discourage sharing of snacks and beverages in the classroom or cafeteria, and we ask you to please talk with your child about consuming only his or her own food.

 We know that many children like to celebrate birthdays and other occasions with special treats.
 Parents who wish to are welcome to send non-food items (such as stickers, pencils, themed erasers, or other trinkets) to school.
 Food items (whether home-baked or purchased) are not permitted for celebrations.

 Families can access the entire Wellness Policy here.

 Headlice (or pediculosis) can be a concern in a primary school.
 The district has established a policy for the treatment and management of headlice.
 Families can access additional information as well as the policy here.